TBTS-2011/Employee-Management-System/README.md

 ## Our privacy policy:

-### This section tells people about which versions of our project are currently being supported with security updates that would be updated alongside our terms and conditions, the chart below is a representation of what versions of our products are supported by our security policy.
+### This section tells people about which versions of our project are currently being supported with security updates that would be updated alongside our terms and conditions, the chart below is a representation of what versions of our products are backed by our security policy.

 ***